-In this comprehensive guide, I will show you how to root OnePlus 6 and OnePlus 6T using Magisk, without installing TWRP recovery.
-The instructions are compatible with OnePlus 6/6T running Android 10 (OxygenOS 10) and Android 9 Pie (OxygenOS 9).
+In this step-by-step guide, you’ll learn how to root OnePlus 6 and OnePlus 6T using Magisk Patched Boot Image, without having to install TWRP recovery at all.
+The instructions will work on any OnePlus 6/6T running Android 10 (OxygenOS 10+) or Android 9 Pie (OxygenOS 9+).

 Before you head to the instructions, ensure that all the requirements listed below have been fulfilled.